Thorlabs/Motion_Control_Examples/C++/README.md

 Next, right click on the project in the solution explorer and select "Properties" (or press ALT+ENTER).
 In the properties dialogue, ensure that the configuration is "Active(Debug)" and the platform matches your DLLs using the drop down menus.
 If you are using the 32-bit DLLs, then select "x86" as your platform.
 Otherwise, select "x64".
+Press OK to close the window.

+To build the project, go to solution explorer, right click on your chosen project's title and select "Build.

 ## Using C++ Projects in the Existing Solution